 With regards to GHG emissions, it is most appropriate to consider emissions on a national or provincial scale.
 Some of the primary sources of greenhouse gas emissions in Canada and Ontario are from anthropogenic sources that include combustion heating, the transportation sector (e.g., vehicles on 400 series highways in Ontario) and large industrial activities (e.g., manufacturing facilities).
 The existing landfill is not a contributor to greenhouse gases or odour due to the type of secondary materials disposed.
-The future landfill expansion will consider greenhouse gases as they relate to the loss of any carbon sink for the expansion of the landfill.
+The future landfill expansion will consider greenhouse gases as they relate to transportation of secondary materials from the HWF and the loss of any carbon sink for the expansion of the landfill.